NCBI-Hackathons/NCBI_Jupyter/README.md

    --Basic functions of E-utils to retreive biological information from NCBI--

 	Organism_identification_with_BLAST.ipynb
-   --Identification of the closest assembly genome to the query--
+   --Identification of the closest assembly genome to a fasta query--

 	get-list-of-genes_alt.ipynb
-   --Generate a table with the list of genes and annotated products of an assembly--
+   --Generates a table with the list of genes and annotated products of a particular assembly--

 # See also:
 https://github.com/NCBI-Hackathons/NCBIComputationalCookbook